-We look at trends in the US, China, and Japan, to show how solar expertise from US researchers could revive the US solar industry.
+We looked at trends in the US, China, and Japan, to show how solar expertise from US researchers could revive the US solar industry.

 Solar product development and manufacturing in the US are barely present.
-The top 3 solar manufacturers are all located in China.
+The top 3 solar manufacturers are all located in China (1).
 This means that stretched supply chains can fail to deliver components on time and that solar products aren’t developed with the needs of the US in mind.